 The URL must be the one that allows this host to access the Checkmk GUI.

-The user must be an Automation user – only such users may call the Web API.
+The user must be an automation user — only such users may call the REST API.
 The

 automationuser offers itself here as it is always created automatically for such purposes.